MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/50_x_axis_assembly.md

 ![fasten the motor to the X-Axis motor mount using M5x20mm SHCS](../img/x_axis_assembly/y_axis_step_36.png){: .shadow}

+!!! tip
+    Consider the cable exit orientation of the motor.
+We recommend having the cables exit downwards to help protect them.

+!!! tip
+    Now is a great time to adjust you anti-backlash nut as they are easily accessible before putting the X-axis bearing block on.

 ---

 Install a locking collar onto the lead-screw, leaving it loose.